 - 1. Ensuring compliance with The Corporation's Rule Book and reporting obligations under the CATSI Act; - 2.
-Holding regular Senior Management Teams where financial performance and budget compliance are regularly monitored; and - 3.
-Preparing monthly budget reports which are monitored by the Senior Management Team.
+Holding regular Senior Management Group meetings where financial performance and budget compliance are regularly monitored; and - 3.
+Preparing monthly budget reports which are monitored by the Senior Management Group.